Lowest Mortgage Rate in Canada. Starting from 1.99%

 Is there ever a good reason to allow your mortgage renewal date to lapse?

-You may be comfortable with the temporary higher rate and term, especially if you're lapsing into a short-term open or convertible mortgage, both of which allow you to forego a penalty to sign to a longer term.
+You may be comfortable with the temporary higher rate and term, especially if you're lapsing into a short-term open or convertible mortgage, both of which allow you to forego a penalty by signing to a longer term.

 • You're about to pay off your mortgage in full (with a closed convertible mortgage, a prepayment penalty will apply)